itsayushagrawal/itsayushagrawal/README.md

 # 👋 Hello, World!

 ## 🎓 About Me
-- 2nd-year student at LNMIIT, pursuing B.Tech in Electronics and Communication Engineering.
+- 4th year student at LNMIIT, pursuing B.Tech in Electronics and Communication Engineering.

 ## 💻 What I Know
 - **Languages:** Basics of C.
 - **DS & Algo:** Exploring data structures and algorithms using C.

 ## 🚀 Current Adventures
-- Learning Android development with Kotlin.
+- Learning Embedded Software Development
 - Excited about creating user-friendly applications.

 ## 🌐 Connect With Me